Redpill-Linpro/pandoc-transformer/README.md

 # Pandoc Transformer for Alfresco

 Writing documentation in a word processor can be a tedious job.
 Writing it in Markdown on the other hand is nice :) Since there's no previewer for Markdown documents in Alfresco, a transformer is the next best thing.
 This projects aim is to create a simple transformer that creates PDF documents out of Markdown documents.
 To achieve this it uses the excellent [Pandoc](http://www.pandoc.org) command line binary.
-This module only handles conversions from .md to .pdf, but it can be extended to handle other formats too, as long as Pandoc supportes them.
+This module only handles conversions from .md to .pdf, but it can be extended to handle other formats too, as long as Pandoc supports them.

 ## Building